Thursday, April 14, 2016

 We saw a bright blue Corvette in the parade.

-We saw a man wearing a red, white and blue flag shirt.
-He had an American flag hanging on the back of his wagon, that was pulled my two miniature mules.
+We saw a man wearing a red, white, and blue flag shirt.
+He had an American flag hanging on the back of his wagon, which was pulled by two miniature mules.

 Mule Day Parade

-We saw a group of very scary clowns.
-Their float turns at the entrance of the academy just before they reached us.
+We saw a group of terrifying clowns.
+Their float turns at the entrance of the academy just before they reach us.

 Mule Day Parade

-We saw a man riding a brown mule he was wearing a red shirt and a long white beard.
-He could be Santa Clause at Christmas.
+We saw a man riding a brown mule.
+He was wearing a red shirt and a long white beard.
+He could be Santa Claus at Christmas

-We saw a girl riding a horse with orange hoofs, orange ears and tail.
+We saw a girl riding a horse with orange hoofs, orange ears, and a tail.

-We saw an all white male with orange hoofs.
+We saw an all-white male with orange hooves.

 We saw a wagon train.